 What This Means for You

-- Discuss the assessment and take the actions advised in the assessment.
+- Discuss the assessment and take the actions advised.
 The assessment isn't meant to be a hurdle, but to help you avoid such things as spreading viruses and leaking confidential information

-John works from the office most of the time, but once in a while works from home for a day or a morning, with the permission of his supervisor.
+John works from the office most of the time, but sometimes works from home for a day with the permission of his supervisor.
 He uses his home computer with VPN (Virtual Private Network).

-Fatima sent herself a document to work on at home, but she doesn't have the latest version of Windows and can't open the doc.x file, so she uses Google Docs to translate the document.
+Fatima sent herself a document to work on at home, but she doesn't have the latest version of Windows and can't open the docx. file.
+She uses Google Docs to translate the document.

-They are not.
+No, they are not.
 Google Docs is not a secure, approved program.
-If she is using Google Docs because she doesn't have Office 2010, chances are she is using her home computer instead of a government-issued laptop.
-If that's true, she needs to make sure she's using her home computer according to the requirements set out in the Home Technology Assessment, such as the requirement to use DTS or VPN except in extenuating circumstances (see the Working Outside the Workplace Policy for more).
+If Fatima is using Google Docs because she doesn't have Office 2010, chances are she's using her home computer instead of a government-issued laptop.
+If that's true, she needs to use her home computer according to the requirements set out in the Home Technology Assessment, such as the requirement to use DTS or VPN except in extenuating circumstances (see the Working Outside the Workplace Policy for more).

-Yun Hee is an "internally mobile" worker who works in a different location at her office every day depending on the work she's doing that day.
-She loves the freedom of working in different places in her building, but notices that when she's working in open spaces, people can "shoulder surf," and see documents on her screen while she's working on them.
-She keeps her paper files and laptop in her locker every night.
-Is she doing enough to protect the privacy and security of the information she has access to?
+Yun Hee is an "internally mobile" worker who works in a different location at her office every day depending on the work she's doing.
+She loves the freedom of working in different places in her building, but notices that in open spaces, people can "shoulder surf" - see documents on her screen.
+Yun Hee keeps her paper files and laptop in her locker every night.